MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 72
-when the team changes the culture must necessarily change.
-If it doesn't change, did your team improve?
+when the team changes, the culture must necessarily change.
+If it didn't change, did your team improve?

 ---
 ### 73